krishnakadiyala/NPAcourse/labs/Bonus_Labs/Device_Discovery_Dynamic_Groups.md

 ##### Step 1

-Add a two tasks to the same playbook from Task 2.
+Add two tasks to the same playbook from Task 2.

 This task will show you how to use the `group_by` module.